Writing, Identity, and Power

 Writing, Identity, and Power (ENGLWRIT 111; formerly called Basic Writing) is an intensive reading and writing course designed for students who need additional preparation before taking College Writing.
 This four-credit course is a part of General Education at University of Massachusetts Amherst, carrying Interdisciplinary (I) and Diversity: United States (DU) designations, and it is overseen by the University Writing Committee, which reviews first-year writing at the University every five years.

-- To explore different disciplinary perspectives on writing, language, and literacy;
+- Build awareness of different disciplinary perspectives on writing, identity, and power.

-- To understand that writing is socially and culturally situated, and that the ways in which writing practices are valued are tied to larger systems of power and privilege;
+- Understand how writing is socially and culturally situated, and how the ways in which writing practices are valued are tied to larger systems of power and privilege.

-- To become familiar with composing technologies (word processing, digital publication, etc.) available to UMass Amherst students.
+- Become familiar with composing technologies (word processing, digital publication, etc.) available to UMass Amherst students.

-For assistance enrolling in Writing, Identity, and Power or more information about this course, please contact Anne Bello, Deputy Director of the Writing Program.
+For assistance enrolling in Writing, Identity, and Power or more information about this course, please contact Anne Bello, Administrative Director of the Writing Program.